DCMLab/schubert_winterreise/labels/README.md

 This version designates the first commit of this repository.
 It corresponds to a full review involving several stages and actors.
 Mainly, nos.
 01-04 were reviewed by Johannes Hentschel, and the other songs by Adrian Nagel.
 The review was performed using version 1.0.0 of the DCML annotation as understood at that time (mid-2019).
+The updates during the review have been manually tracked and are now compiled in the file correction_log.md.

 The exact commit history can be inspected at this DCML-internal link: